 Sweet peas are one of the most characteristically British of all garden flowers and among the most rewarding annual climbers for a UK garden.
-The combination of extraordinary fragrance, a huge range of colours from purest white through every shade of pink, purple and red, and a long cutting season from June to September makes them exceptional.
+The combination of extraordinary fragrance, a huge range of colours from purest white through every shade of pink, purple and red, and a cutting season from June to September makes them exceptional value for the space they occupy.
 A well-grown sweet pea plant produces dozens of stems per week and the more you cut, the more it flowers – making them uniquely generous as a cut flower.

 They are also one of the few summer flowers where an autumn sowing significantly outperforms a spring one.
 Sweet peas sown in October and overwintered as small plants in a cold greenhouse or cold frame produce flowers three to four weeks earlier than those sown in February, with stronger root systems and more vigorous growth from the start.
-For gardeners with access to any frost-free but cold growing space, autumn sowing is the method to use.
-For a similarly high-performing scented climber that blooms at the other end of the season, dahlias planted alongside a sweet pea support in May take over as the sweet peas fade in late summer.
+For gardeners with access to any frost-free but unheated growing space, autumn sowing is the method to use.
+The season heatmap below shows how the two approaches compare across the year.

 Best varieties for UK gardens